rozdakin/billboard/README.md

 why no line breaks?
 OK they work now

-Now, making a change in R studio...
+Now, making a change in R studio... it worked!